alaminarif/alaminarif/README.md

 I am working as a frontend web developer for the last two years.
 I always focus on high quality service and 100% client.
 Love to work with any front-end related projects in any latest front-end development technology.

-Skills: Html, Css, Javascript, jQuery, React, Wordpress
+Skills: Html, CSS, Bootstrap, Tailwind CSS Javascript, ReactJS, React Router, React Query, firebase Authentication, NodeJS, ExpressJS, MongoDB, Mongoose.

 - 🔭 I’m currently working on Fiverr
-- 🌱 I’m currently learning Nodejs
+- 🌱 I’m currently learning Redux
 - 👯 I’m looking to collaborate on Github
 - 💬 Ask me about Web Programming